How to set up

 Step 2

 One of the first things you need to do is to make sure a Community Assembly has not already been enlisted for your area.
 You can do this by contacting us with a request and we will get back to you by return.
-If there is not a Community Assembly in your area, you are invited to join CABI as member and then you can enlist your Community Assembly on our Group Directory.
+If there is not a Community Assembly in your local area, you are invited to step forward as a Facilitator.
+We will then help you to enlist your team prior to enlisting your Community Assembly on our Group Directory.

-All Community Assemblies must have a minimum of 3 Facilitators (and optional Special Advisors) and must be named with the prefix: 'Community Assembly of ......' to include your chosen location.
+All Community Assemblies must have a minimum of three Facilitators (and optional Special Advisors) and each Community Assembly must be named with the prefix: 'Community Assembly of ......' to include your chosen location.

 Step 3

-Hold further meetings to discuss how you can pool resources, ultilise skills and bring other community members into the fold.
-Community Assembly members are not required to join CABI but are very welcome to do so if they wish.
-It is up to Community Assembly Facilitators and Special Advisors to relay information from CABI and feedback to the network as required.
+Hold further meetings to discuss how you can pool resources, ultilise skills and bring other local residents into the fold.
+It is up to Community Assembly Facilitators and Special Advisors to relay information from CABI and feedback any relevant information that might be helpful to the network as required.

 Make sure proceedings are recorded so that you can allocate any agreed actions with timescales to keep the momentum flowing.
 This information does not need to be too detailed but it does need to accurately reflect questions posed and answers provided during your meetings.